MSH-Perú and White Ribbon Alliance Partner to Improve Maternal and Child Health and Nutrition in Bolivia

-)-- Two women die every day in Bolivia during pregnancy, childbirth, or the postpartum period.
+Two women die every day in Bolivia during pregnancy, childbirth, or the postpartum period.
 That figure is four times as high for indigenous women in rural areas than it is for women in the cities.
-These deaths are heartbreaking and unacceptable as the clear majority are preventable with small improvements in healthcare and nutrition.
-It is with hope and enthusiasm that White Ribbon Alliance (WRA) and MSH-Perú announce a new partnership to help women of childbearing age in the rural area of Beni make more informed health choices during their pregnancies and improve nutrition for pregnant women and their children.
+Because the majority of these deaths are preventable, White Ribbon Alliance (WRA) and MSH-Perú are proud to announce a new partnership to help women of childbearing age in the rural area of Beni make more informed health choices during their pregnancies and to improve nutrition in the area.

 Located in the plains of Moxos municipality, the department of Beni has only 3 doctors and 4 health facilities for each 10,000 persons, drastically below World Health Organization minimum recommendations to provide essential maternal and child healthcare services.
 Only half (52%) of indigenous women and of those living in the rural zones of Bolivia give birth with the assistance of qualified healthcare personnel, compared to the national average of 83%.
 Additionally, cases of anemia and micronutrient deficiencies are widespread in Beni’s children, which has the highest low birthweight rate in Bolivia.